CTNS is an international program dedicated

 arising from the engagement between the sciences and religious

 traditions such as Buddhism, Confucianism, Hinduism, Islam, Judaism,

 Taoism, and indigenous spiritualities.

-CTNS is an affiliate of the Graduate Theological Union (GTU) in Berkeley, California.
+CTNS is a program unit of the Graduate Theological Union (GTU) in Berkeley, California.
 CTNS faculty offer courses at the doctoral and seminary levels in order to bring future clergy and faculty to a greater awareness of this important interdisciplinary work.
 You may participate in the dialog by joining the Center.
 In partnership with Taylor & Francis, a division of Routledge publishing, CTNS publishes the journal Theology and Science.
 CTNS members receive this peer-reviewed journal as a benefit of membership.